Skip to main content

 What To Do Next

 It may happen that the deployment fails, and the pipeline status is failed to deploy.
-This status means the files were not indexed, and the pipeline wasn't deployed.
+This status means the pipeline wasn't deployed.
 If you encounter this error, you must take some troubleshooting action.

 To view pipeline information, such as statistics or feedback, click the pipeline name.
 It opens the Pipeline Details page, which contains all the information you may need.